adrianjs/Programvareutvikling-Gruppe-35/README.md

 10. Locate the ``lib`` folder in the project files (if they are not present, wait a little while and then come back to this stage).
 Mark the all and click ``OK``.
 11. They should now all be added, but not checked.
 Make sure that every single one of them is checked, and hit ``Apply``.
 Close the ``Project Structure`` window.
 12. Try to run ``Main.java`` once again, and you should get the program running.
-13. Should you run into any more trouble, feel free to contact us at [henning.b.halvorsen@gmail.com] (mailto:henning.b.halvorsen@gmail.com?subject=Question regarding EO) and we will aid you as best we can!
+13. Should you run into any more trouble, feel free to contact us at henning.b.halvorsen@gmail.com and we will aid you as best we can!

 ___
 We hope you enjoy this product, and that it helps you get organized and educated!